-ARTICLE 9 DEPARTMENT REVOLVING FUNDS EXPENSE LIMITS (\\) (Majority Vote Required)
+ARTICLE 9 DEPARTMENT REVOLVING FUNDS EXPENSE LIMITS () (Majority Vote Required)

-To see if the Town will vote pursuant to the provisions of G.L. c.
-44 §53E1⁄2, as most recently amended, and the Town's Revolving Fund Bylaw to set the FY 2025 spending limits for the Town's Revolving Funds as follows:
+Kristin Hilberg moved, and it was seconded, as part of the Consent Agenda, that the Town, pursuant to the provisions of G.L. c.
+44 §53E1⁄2, as most recently amended, and the Town's Revolving Fund Bylaw to set the FY 2025 spending limits for the Town's Revolving Funds as printed in the May 13, 2024 Annual Town Warrant.